mainwp/mainwp/readme.txt

 10. Manage Clients Screen

 == Changelog ==

+= 4.6.0.1 - 1-10-2024 =
+* Fixed: Issues with broken cron jobs, ensuring that scheduled tasks are executed reliably and efficiently.
+* Fixed: Implementation of PHPSecLib in localhost environments.
+* Fixed: A problem with SSL verification when using PHPSecLib, to improve security and stability during SSL communications.
+* Fixed: Incorrect firing of the automated check for available updates, ensuring automatic updates perform correctly.

 = 4.6 - 1-3-2024 =
 * Refactored: Updated and optimized the plugin codebase to align with the latest WordPress coding standards, contributing to better compatibility and performance.